 Does Rhode Island have minimum car insurance requirements?

 Yes.
-Rhode Island drivers must carry the following minimum liability coverage limits:
+Rhode Island auto insurance requirements state that drivers must carry the following minimum liability coverage limits:

 - $25,000 in bodily injury per person

 - $50,000 in total bodily injury per accident

 Rhode Island also requires its drivers to carry uninsured/underinsured motorist bodily injury coverage (UM/UIM BI).
 If you're hit by a driver with little or no insurance, your UM/UIM BI coverage will pay for your medical bills, as well as those of your passengers.
 The minimum limits required are:

 - UM/UIM BI: $25,000 per person, $50,000 per accident

 Note: This coverage can be rejected.